Methodology

 Pass, fail, and “diagnostic”

 Most gates are hard: a strategy must clear all of them to qualify for paper deployment.
-The two cost gates are marked diagnostic — because TradePolaris ships signals and you control your own broker, execution, and slippage, a cost-stress failure is informational rather than disqualifying.
-Some gates (turnover, deployed capital, power) simply don't apply to every strategy type and auto-pass when they're not relevant.
+The two cost gates are marked diagnostic — because TradePolaris ships signals and you control your own broker, execution, and slippage, read a cost-stress failure as a warning about execution sensitivity rather than a verdict on the edge itself.
+They are toned amber in the report instead of red, and they do not block deployment.

 Is the edge real?